ovh/docs/pages/cloud/private-cloud/nsx-t-06-manage-gateway-firewall/guide.en-gb.md

 ## Instructions

-We will create a rule that blocks access to the entire external network of a cluster from a group that contains a segment.
-You can use this guide to create [Distributed Firewall Management] groups (https://docs.ovh.com/en/gb/nsx-t-manage-distributed-firewall) and **any** groups for the destination.
+We will create a strategy to improve the visibility and administration of rules based on their usefulness.

-To simplify rule administration, we can create policies and group filtering rules.
+Next, we will add a rule within our strategy that blocks access to the entire external network of a cluster from a group that contains a segment (you can use this guide to create groups [Distributed Firewall Management](https://docs.ovh.com/fr/nsx-t-manage-distributed-firewall)) and **any** for the destination.

 Go to the `Security`{.action} tab, select `Gateway Firewall`{.action} and click `+ ADD POLICY`{.action}.